Anujkumar23/javascriptDailyPractise/loops.js/notes.md

  #### do ....while loop ####
- In do while the loop first execute the code then check the condiition if the condition is truthy then   again itrate.
+ In do while the loop first execute the code then check the condition if the condition is truthy then  again itrate.
  If condition is false it stops from execution.

- We use this loop when we want the code of the body to execute atleast once if  the condition is false for the first time
+ We use this loop when we want the code of the body to execute atleast once if  the condition is false for the first time.

  ### for loop ####